Jose Mourinho back to Chelsea? Maybe it is not such a crazy thought

 Would Chelsea fans welcome him back?

-The critics will say that the loss of Eden Hazard combined with a potential transfer ban means Mourinho would not be suited to a return under the current circumstances but in his interview, the Portuguese coach appeared to open the door to a different approach.
+The critics will say the loss of Eden Hazard, combined with a potential transfer ban, means Mourinho would not be suited to a return under the current circumstances, but in his interview, the Portuguese coach appeared to open the door to a different approach.

 His reputation is of course based on his ability to win trophies and doing it in a pragmatic way, although he will argue that his Chelsea side with Damien Duff and Arjen Robben, as well as his free-scoring Real Madrid side, also entertained.